VeraPancaldiLab/TRANSDUCER/02_PDX_stroma/README.md

 Aiming to explore associations more relevant to the control of translatiom, correlation between sample scores and transcription of RNA Binding Proteins (RBPs) showed a specific correlation of IC.6_TEs with this group of proteins, and specifically with m6A methilationa and RNA degradation positively, and splicing and mRNA processing negatively (**FigR7**).
 While exploring the gene contributions in a similar way as in the transcriptional analysis, interestingly showed APP as translationally repressed, as well as DNA damage and methylation (**FigR8**).
 To explore the mechanisms behind this inherent translational regulation in depth we carried out an analysis of differential translated genes over the most contributing genes using Anota2seqUtils (**FigR9**).
 First looking at enrichment of known alterations revealed some signals of ISR activation (**FigR10**).
 Then an analysis of association of transcript features was done separately by regulatory region (5'UTR, CDS, 3'UTR).
 The assessment of DRACH motif abundance was not enough to determine the m6A presence as demonstrated by similar distributions of the mirror motif HCARD, showing a difference in length (**FigR11**).
 Analysis of relevant features for each region, including individual nucleotide composition and the abundance of every motifs of length > 5nt of the ATtRACT db for mice point out to an alteration in codon composition related to the optimality.
 In this context longer and less stable transcripts are upregulated in IC.6_TEs high, and thus ISRact high stroma.
 Glutamate related codons (GAA/GAG) showed to be more abundant too (**FigR12**).
 This could be potentially explained by lack of resources in the TME provoked by the tumour's metabolic deficiency.

 Exploring the relation between the most contributing genes utilizing again a PPI, this time segregating positive and negative contributing genes and considering their first neighbors revealed alterations in components from translation machinery biogenesis, to production of metabolism related components or cellular structure, potentially impacting immunity negatively.
-Lumican or LUM highlights as being highly downregulated, and the core of a Extra cellular matrix module, related to CAFs (**FigR13**).
+Lumican or LUM highlights as being highly downregulated, and the core of a Extra cellular matrix module, related to cancer associated fibroblasts (CAFs) (**FigR13**).
 Importantly LUM was shown to be important for many processes relevant for PDAC and cancer biology as migration or inflammation (See Discussion Thesis manuscript)

 In this section the possibility of using a experimentaly defined RBP-target network generated from POSTAR3, and compare it with the ICA analysis to see whether some RBP was interacting with more IC.6_TEs highly contributing genes than expected randomly.
 We did this by Fisher exact test (**ABSENT IN MANUSCRIPT**).
 We are also planning on testing this by empirical randomisation.